krishmankoo13/my_exp_trainingTRCS201/README.md

 ### Types of Command
 - whoami- Returns the current domain and user name.

--date: Returns current date.
+-date- Returns current date.

--ls (list): Returns content of a specified Directory
+-ls (list)- Returns content of a specified Directory

--cd: Changes directory.
+-cd- Changes directory.

--mkdir: Creates a new directory.
+-mkdir- Creates a new directory.

--pwd: Prints the current working directory.
+-pwd- Prints the current working directory.

--touch: Creates empty file.
+-touch- Creates empty file.

--cat: Creates file with content.
+-cat- Creates file with content.

--whereis: Finds the location of specified file.
+-whereis- Finds the location of specified file.

--cp: To copy content of a file to the other.
+-cp- To copy content of a file to the other.

--mv: To move or rename a file.
+-mv- To move or rename a file.

--whatis: Gives short description of a command.
+-whatis- Gives short description of a command.